OA and Marine Spatial Planning

 - Cultural services: recreation, tourism, visual amenity, spiritual and symbolic values

 Services accounts use a supply-use framework that identifies the ecosystem areas that generate services (service providing areas) and the locations where benefits are realised (service benefiting areas).
-This spatial articulation of services is directly relevant to MSP, which must consider how spatial allocations affect both service provision and benefit distribution.
+This spatial articulation of services is applicable to MSP, which must consider how spatial allocations affect both service provision and benefit distribution.

 For example, a mangrove ecosystem provides coastal protection services that benefit adjacent coastal communities.
 A spatial planning decision to permit aquaculture development in the mangrove area would reduce the ecosystem's extent, potentially diminishing its capacity to provide coastal protection.
 Ocean accounts quantify these relationships, enabling planners to assess trade-offs between economic development and ecosystem service maintenance.